Montréal’s award-winning bars

 Le Majestique

-Funky and quirky Le Majestique has been a staple on the Main for the past few years.
-The festive ambiance, the astounding number of peculiar tchotchkes all around the dining room, the exceptional food and wines and the flawless service make this spot an absolute must and a favourite among restaurant industry people.
+Funky and quirky Le Majestique has been a staple on the Main for enthusiast of great cocktails and over-the-top food.
+The festive ambiance, the astounding number of peculiar tchotchkes all around the dining room, the exceptional menu and the flawless service make this spot an absolute must and a favourite among restaurant industry people.
 And it’s open until 3am seven days a week!

 Website